Create a Website Account - Manage notification subscriptions, save form progress and more.

 A.R.S. §9-500.39 does not preclude the ability for Home Owner Associations to regulate or restrict these types of uses.
 In 2019, the Superior Court of Arizona ruled in Camelback Country Estates Unit One Homeowners Association, Inc., vs. Forty Sixth Place LLC, that the Homeowner’s Association CC&Rs could restrict business uses of properties within the HOA.

-No short-term rental or vacation rental may be used for any non-residential use or purpose including but not limited to any of the uses listed in ARS § 9-500.39(B)(3).
+No. Short-term rental or vacation rental may not be used for any non-residential use or purpose including but not limited to any of the uses listed in ARS § 9-500.39(B)(3).

 Yes.
 All short-term and vacation rental properties in Paradise Valley are required to pay both Transaction Privilege (Sales) Tax and a Transient Tax (bed tax).
 Property owners are responsible for obtaining a TPT license from the Arizona Department of Revenue.
 Property owners who ONLY book through an Online Lodging Marketplace (OLM) (with applicable taxes paid by the OLM) must still file a tax return showing the gross receipts received from the OLM with a deduction equal to the amount received from the OLM.

 The Arizona Department of Revenue (DOR) issues tax licenses and collects taxes on behalf of the Town.
 You may submit the license application online at: https://azdor.gov/transaction-privilege-tax/tpt-license/applying-tpt-license .
 See also: https://azdor.gov/transaction-privilege-tax/residential-rental-guidelines